15 min read

 What you'll learn:

 This will be the new table where all the rows from all the separate tables will be added.
 Your new views will be views of this table.
 It’s best practice to store this main table in a “backend” page.
-No one will actually see/use this table, it will only be used to create views from.
+No one will actually see or use this table, it will only be used to create views from.
 Add ALL columns that appear on ANY of the tables you’re looking to combine.
 It’s ok if only one table has a column and all the others do not; add it anyways.
-We’ll talk about hiding irrelevant columns in a later step.
+We’ll talk about hiding irrelevant columns in a later step.3.
+Create a tagging and filtering plan

 Go through your list of tables, and create a view of your new base table for each one.
 Make sure to add a descriptive title to each one.
-If you want your title to be the same as the original table, consider appending the original table’s title with “-original”, as all tables and views in Coda must all have unique names.
-For each view you create, apply the appropriate filter based off your plan from step 3.
-Hide any columns that are not needed for each particular view.
+If you want your title to be the same as the original table, consider appending the original table’s title with “-original”, as all tables and views in Superhuman Docs must have unique names.
+For each view you create, apply the appropriate filter based on your plan from step 3.
+Hide any columns that are not needed for each particular view.5.
+Add your rows

 Going view by view, copy the rows from your original table to the new view.